-1.7 DECLARATION OF INDEPENDENCE
+1.6 DECLARATION OF INDEPENDENCE

-This confirms that Tony Barbour, the specialist consultant responsible for undertaking the study and preparing the Scoping Level SIA Report, is independent and does not have a vested or financial interest in the proposed development being either approved or rejected.
-Annexure D contains a copy of signed declaration of independence.
+This confirms that Tony Barbour and Schalk van der Merwe, the specialist consultants responsible for undertaking the study and preparing the SIA Report, are independent and do not have any vested or financial interests in the proposed power line being either approved or rejected.
+Annexure D contains a signed declaration of independence.

-1.8 REPORT STUCTURE
+1.7 REPORT STUCTURE

-The report is divided into four sections, namely:
+The report is divided into five sections, namely:

-- Section 1: Introduction - Section 2: Summary of key policy and planning documents relating to renewable energy and the area in question - Section 3: Overview of the study area - Section 4: Identification of key social issues
+- Section 1: Introduction - Section 2: Summary of key policy and planning documents relating to renewable energy and the area in question - Section 3: Overview of the study area - Section 4: Identification and assessment of key social issues - Section 5: Summary of key findings and recommendations.